How To Use Abacus To Teach Maths To Kids?

 By Shashwathi Sandeep

-In today's world, where everything is instant and on a fast-track mode, Abacus is being preferred by an increasing set of parents.
-Experts, who vouch for the tool, believe Abacus helps your child concentrate better and calculate faster; it is definitely a life-skill, which your child should definitely acquire.
-So, here is an A-Z guide on everything you want to know about Abacus Maths, and whether it is the right choice for your child.
+In today's world, where everything is instant and on a fast-track mode, teaching Abacus to kids is considered a quick method to learn maths by an increasing set of parents.
+Experts, who vouch for the tool, believe Abacus helps your child concentrate better and calculate faster; it is a life-skill, which your child should definitely acquire.
+So, here is an A-Z guide on everything you want to know about Abacus Maths including how to use the Abacus, and whether it is the right choice for your child.

 We were curious to know what really happens in an Abacus Maths class.
 So, we headed to SIP Academy in Adambakkam, Chennai, which combines Abacus Maths, Brain Gym and Speed Writing.
 Here’s what we observed there: